jhsware/nix-infra/README.md

 ### Self-Hosted Servers

+Note: your host machine must run a **Debian-based distro or NixOS**.
+Currently RHEL-based distros fail to convert to Nixos.

 For existing servers, bare metal machines, or other cloud providers, use the self-hosting provider.
 Create a `servers.yaml` file in your working directory:

 ```yaml